Caleydo/caleydo-doc/data.md

 Both tables contain the same Identifiers, "Sample ID" and "Gene ID".
 By telling Caleydo which identifier the file has in the columns and in the rows of the file, we can later resolve relationships between multiple datasets.
 In the example above, we know that the IDs of the left table's column are "samples", while the right table uses "samples" in the rows.

 Sometimes, however, things are a little more complicated.
 As we often have more **complex relationships between identifiers** we need to introduce ID Types.
 ID Types define a family of identifiers which can be mapped among each other.
-In most cases you won't need to define more complex relationships by yourself, but the predefined "GENE" ID Type is an example: it contains various identifiers such as "Refseq", "Gene Symbol", "David ID", "Ensemble ID", etc., which can all be mapped to each other.
+In most cases you won't need to define more complex relationships by yourself, but the predefined "GENE" ID Type is an example: it contains various identifiers such as "Refseq", "Gene Symbol", "David ID", "Ensembl Gene ID", etc., which can all be mapped to each other.

 That's why you have to define both, ID Types and identifiers for rows and columns.
 If you have an ID Type, or and an identifier, which is not yet available in the drop-down menu, you can easily create a new one.
 If you later load another dataset with the same ID Type or identifier, Caleydo will be able to resolve relationships between them.